credativ/credativ-pg-migrator/FEATURE_MATRIX.md

 Legend:

 - YES - feature is supported
-- NO - feature is not supported
+- NO - feature is not supported / or we are not sure (must be tested)
 - N/A - feature is not supported by the specific database (? = need to be checked)

 ```